pakeke-constructor/PushOps/txt_files/events.md

 # drawEntity    ( ent )
 Called for each entity with `image` and `position` component

+# drawIndex ( z_depth )
+Called for every draw index, so systems can draw in order without caring for entity

 # translate      ()
 When love.graphics.translate() needs to be done, this is called